pragtich/pragtich.github.com/_posts/2013-02-03-migrating-from-nanoc-to-jekyll.md

  end # task :postfile
  {% endhighlight %}

 Also, I stole parts of the `Rakefile` from [Jekyll-bootstrap](https://raw.github.com/plusjade/jekyll-bootstrap/master/Rakefile).
 Especially, the `post` and `preview` commands I really like.
-I did edit them to meet my tastes, please see [the file on GitHub](https://github.com/pragtich/pragtich-blog-jekyll/blob/master/Rakefile).
+I did edit them to meet my tastes, please see [the file on GitHub](https://github.com/pragtich/pragtich-blog-jekyll/blob/source/Rakefile).

 # Migrating the posts

 As I had only a few posts, I decided to migrate them by hand.
 This involved:

 1. Moving the post file to the `_posts/` folder.
-2. Renaming the file with the `yyyy-mm-dd-title.ext` pattern (I was previously using a `created_at` tag in the `YAML` of the post.
+2. Renaming the file with the `yyyy-mm-dd-title.ext` pattern (I was previously using a `created_at` tag in the `YAML` of the post).
-3. Adding layout:post to the YAML front matter.
+3. Adding `layout:post` to the YAML front matter.
 3. Copying the images to the `_postfiles/` folder (using my rake helper) and updating the references to the new Liquid tag.
 3. Copy any index images to the `indeximages/` folder.
 4. Testing.